kevinearls/SplitsVille/README.md

 data in the list with some further details such as a longer description, bigger picture, price, and a Buy/Order button.
 Include enough items to ensure that the user has to scroll the list to see all the items in it.*

-The app will have views with lists of Friends, Trips, and Transactions, all of which will have multiple elements.
-The Friends list will also include an image, which will be a photo selected when the friend is added.
+The app will have views with lists of Friends, Trips, Transactions, and Balances,  all of which will have multiple elements.
+The
+Friends list will also include an image, which will be a photo selected when the friend is added.
 ### This should appear in a tab view with at least two tabs.
-The primary view will be a tab view, and allow selection of the Friends, Trips, or Transactions views.
+The primary view will be a tab view, and allow selection of the Friends, Trips, Balances, Exchange Rates, or Transactions views.
 ### The app has one or more network call(s) to download/upload data that relates to the core tasks of the app.
 Using strictly Apple’s URLSession.
 *The app handles all typical errors related to network calls.
 Including at least: No network connection, server error.*